turboapps/turbome/TotalCommander/readme.md

 # Total Commander
-is a two pne file manager for Windows® 95/98/ME/NT/2000/XP/Vista/7/8/8.1/10.
+Total Commander is a two pane file manager for Windows® 95/98/ME/NT/2000/XP/Vista/7/8/8.1/10.
 Total Commander for Windows is a Shareware (demo version) program.
 This means that you can test it for a period of 30 days.
 After testing the program, you must either order the full version, or delete the program from your harddisk.

 Project website: http://www.ghisler.com